nmis-group/digf-zone-i4ch/README.md

 - Format node (change data format ready to be written to a influxdb bucket/database)
 - influxdb node (specify the server with URL:http://localhost:8086 and API token, orgnisation:NMIS, bucket:radial_forge_v2, measurment: forge_data_v1)
 ![modbus_flow](/images/modbus_flow_node_red.png)
+- files can be imported and exported as .json (when importing it should be imported as a new flow)

 ## Access influxdb database and query data
 - influxdb bucket is stored at